Social Icons

 Directed by Sam Boyd

-If I had a genie, I will wish for the time I wasted watching this movie back.
-It is not worth any of your time.
+If I had a genie, I’d wish for the time I wasted watching this movie back.
+Save yourself the trouble, it’s not worth your time.

 Gran Turismo (2023)